IMPORTAPI() Custom Sheets Function

 cellOptional.
 Refers to any cell in your sheet, e.g. $A$1.
 Google Sheets will refresh data whenever a function changes, so you can force API refreshes by changing the value in $A$1.
 This needs to be the third argument, so if you apply it without including the optional URL in your function, you should add an empty string into the second position, e.g.

 If you’ve saved an API request called Binance, you can now reference this request with the following custom function:

 You can include a request URL parameter, so the request will use this URL instead of the URL in your saved Binance request.
 All other settings will be retained:

 This example function will allow you to refresh your data every time the value in cell $A$1 changes.

-=GOOGLEFINANCE("CURRENCY:USDEUR"), every time the Google Finance function runs (about every 2 minutes), it will force your API request to refresh at the same time.
-Just beware of Google's quotas and limits as your data will stop refreshing if you run too many requests.
+=GOOGLEFINANCE("CURRENCY:USDEUR"), to force your API request to refresh every time the Google Finance function runs (about every 2 minutes).
+Just beware of Google’s quotas and limits as your data will stop refreshing if you run too many requests.